-Students who drop credit courses and reduce their course loads while remaining enrolled at the College will have their state and designated tuition refunded, based on the official drop date recorded by the Office of Admissions and Records.
+Students who drop credit courses and reduce their course loads while remaining enrolled at the College will have their state and designated tuition refunded, based on the official drop date recorded by the Office of the Registrar.
 Students who concurrently add and drop the same number of credit hours will not be charged or refunded for these simultaneous transactions.